María Brito is a Latin-American Artist from the Venezuelan diaspora, a nature lover, and activist.

 • “Fall Faces.”
 Franklin Park Arts Center.
 Purcellville, Virginia.
 USA.
 2020.

-Maria A Brito - On the Media / News
+Maria A. Brito - Press/ News

 https://mujerdelsur.cl/exposicion-women-artists-dialogos-entre-la-figuracion-y-el-paisaje/